 - if you have relevant competencies and knowledge to track the process and give your feedback (or you have such a person in your company),

-- if you have time and willingness to participate in the implementation actively,
+- when you have time and willingness to participate in the implementation actively,

-- if you care about starting a project faster.
+- when you care about starting a project faster.

 Fixed Price vs. Time and Material in App Development

-In terms of app development projects, it’s efficient to develop Minumum Viable Product (MVP) with Fixed Price contract because the specifications and the scope of a project are relatively easy to asses.
-In the case of a bigger project, in most cases it’s better to choose Time and Material contract.
+In terms of app development projects, it’s efficient to develop Minumum Viable Product (MVP) with Fixed Price contract.
+Why?
+Because the specifications and the scope of a project are relatively easy to asses.
+On the other hand, in case of a bigger project, typically it’s better to choose Time and Material contract.
 Time and Material is a model that works perfectly for mobile app development and fits great with the Agile methodology.
-The deal in most cases allows you to obtain a better app because you and your chosen development team are flexible, can prioritize functionalities and adapt to changing circumstances.
+Generally, the deal allows you to obtain a better app because you and your chosen development team are flexible.
+What is more, you can prioritize functionalities and adapt to changing circumstances.

-Of course you can mix both types of contracts and for example, develop MVP with Fixed Price contract and then switch to Time and Material for further implementation.
+Of course you can mix both types of contracts.
+For example, you can develop MVP with Fixed Price contract and then switch to Time and Material for further implementation.
 Software development companies are open for such operations.

 At Appstronauts we adjust contract type to project specifications and help our clients decide which solution is the best.
 We’re experienced at app development and great at project management.
 We value the quality of the final product, and always do our best to deliver it on schedule.
-We also think that the know-how is crucial for a mutual trust, so every member of Appstronauts team has practical knowledge to deliver the best solutions.
+Our team thinks that the know-how is crucial for a mutual trust.
+Therefore, every member of Appstronauts team has practical knowledge to deliver the best solutions.
 Apart from that, we’re a bunch of fellows, and we treat our clients in the same way.
 We admire the cooperation on the principles of partnership.